List of Commercial GIS Software

 Global Mapper was originally developed by the USGS.
 It has evolved into a GIS commercial software product competing with the GIS industry giants.

 Its core applications reach back to its roots of working with elevation data.
-These specialized tools include 3D rendering, watershed delineation and LiDAR handling.
+These specialized tools include 3D rendering, watershed delineation, and LiDAR handling.
 Global Mapper offers decent interoperability, map publishing tools in a flexible map viewer interface.

 It reads a large number of geospatial formats.
 Print layouts and symbolization variety are some of the only complaints of Global Mapper.
 Overall, it’s an affordable commercial GIS software – at a fraction of the cost of other GIS proprietary software.

-5 Manifold GIS (Manifold)
+5. Manifold GIS (Manifold)

 How awesome would it be to get all the features in a full-blown GIS package but pay half the price?
 Manifold GIS is all about delivering world-class GIS commercial software.

 You can pick it up quickly.
-It’s intuitive interface enables GIS users to seamlessly work endlessly in a 64-bit GIS environment.
+Its intuitive interface enables GIS users to seamlessly work endlessly in a 64-bit GIS environment.
 Manifold GIS is a combination of mapping, CAD, DBMS, and image processing.

 It’s stable with a wide range of functions.
-Although limited on cartography options, you can still deliver some spectacular map products.
+Although limited to cartography options, you can still deliver some spectacular map products.
 The 3D bar charts in Manifold GIS are drool-worthy.

 GIS bargain hunters like its unbeatable price/value ratio.
 Manifold GIS may be the only GIS software you need.

-6 Smallworld (General Electric)
+6. Smallworld (General Electric)

 GE Smallworld makes all the difference for tech-savvy GIS users working in utilities.

-This GIS commercial software lets you better manage, design and plan any type of network infrastructure with its centerpiece Smallworld Core.
+This GIS commercial software lets you better manage, design, and plan any type of network infrastructure with its centerpiece Smallworld Core.

 Smallworld Core gives you the capability to capture and visualize complex spatial networks.
 It provides the foundation to manage the life cycle of network assets.
-From network planning, design, build, operations and maintenance, SmallWorld holds your hand every step of the way.
+From network planning, design, build, operations, and maintenance, SmallWorld holds your hand every step of the way.

 This commercial GIS software is highly expandable and is widely used by electrical, telecommunication, gas, and water utilities.
 Outside this realm, you may want to look elsewhere.
 Some of its key strengths are its versioning, available architecture, and expandability.

-7 Bentley Map
+7. Bentley Map

 We step into a world of CAD and GIS fusion.
 In the Bentley world, their 2D and 3D viewing provides a foundation for top-notch visualization.

 With Bentley Map, you can access, share, edit, and analyze CAD, BIM, and GIS data.
 It advances GIS for infrastructure from basic mapping to tracking infrastructure life-cycle.
 You can do away with the divider from GIS and engineering through Bentley Map.

 Connect to other GIS proprietary software formats such as Esri file geodatabases, MapInfo, and other CAD formats.
 It’s an optimal choice for organizations heavy on the CAD end looking to expand into GIS.

 Meet the Golden Software family of GIS commercial software for your geospatial needs.